-Our Experience Offerings for the 2013-2014 School Year:
+Our Experience Offerings for the 2016 - 2017 School Year:

-Fall Urban Experience: Friday, November 8th - Sunday, November 10th
+Fall Urban Experience: Friday, November 11th - Sunday, November 13th

-San Francisco, California: March 22nd-29th
+San Francisco, California: March 26th - April 1st

-Seattle, Washington: March 22-29th
+Seattle, Washington: March 26th - April 1st

-Concordia students who are part of the Office of Multicultural Services Peer Mentoring program will be traveling to Seattle, WA for the first year to partner with local organizations working to address homelessness and urban poverty.
-We will work on a variety of projects including: preparing and serving meals to the homeless population of downtown Seattle, tutoring in after-school programs, helping out at a shelter for homeless youth, learning about community development from a local university, and more. *NOTE*: You must be a mentor/mentee in the Office of Multicultural Services Peer Mentoring Program to apply for this trip.
+Concordia students who are part of the Office of Multicultural Services Peer Mentoring program will travel to Portland's sister city of Seattle to partner with local organizations working to address homelessness and urban poverty.
+We will work on a variety of projects including: preparing and serving meals to the homeless population of Downtown Seattle, tutoring in after-school programs, and assisting other non-profits with projects.
+This experience will give us a chance to learn more about these issues in the context of the greater Pacific Northwest. *NOTE*: Students who are a mentor/mentee in the Office of Multicultural Services Peer Mentoring Program will receive priority during selection for this team.

-Atlanta, Georgia: April 27th- May 3rd
+Atlanta, Georgia: April 30th - May 6th

-Port-a- Prince Haiti: May 3rd - May 10th
+Port-a- Prince Haiti: Early May (tentatively May 2nd - 10th)

-How Alternative Break Leadership Experiences Work?
+How Alternative Break Leadership Experiences Work